AlessandroMinali/quantum_ruby/README.md

 # QuantumRuby

-This is a N-qubit simulator in under 300 lines of ruby.
+This is a quantum computer simulator in under 300 lines of ruby.
 Meaning you can build arbitrarily large quantum circuits programmatically and simulate their behaviours.

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/6/65/Qcircuit_CNOTfromSQRTSWAP.svg/1024px-Qcircuit_CNOTfromSQRTSWAP.svg.png" />

 Learning about quantum computing isn't that difficult.
 Trust me!
-I learned and built this simulator within fives days with no prior quantum computing knowledge.
-This can also be a great tool to facilitate learning about quantum computing.
+I learned and built this simulator within five days with no prior quantum computing knowledge.
+This gem can also be a great tool to facilitate learning about quantum computing.

 [Check out the many examples in this repo.](https://github.com/AlessandroMinali/quantum_ruby/examples)